hairyhenderson/gomplate/docs/content/usage.md

 gomplate --input-dir=templates --output-dir=config --datasource config=config.yaml
 ```

+### `--chmod`

+By default, output files are created with the same file mode (permissions) as input files.
+If desired, the `--chmod` option can be used to override this behaviour, and set the output file mode explicitly.
+This can be useful for creating executable scripts or ensuring write permissions.

+The value must be an octal integer in the standard UNIX `chmod` format, i.e. `644` to indicate that owner gets read+write, group gets read-only, and others get read-only permissions.
+See the [`chmod(1)` man page](https://linux.die.net/man/1/chmod) for more details.

 ### `--exclude`

 To prevent certain files from being processed, you can use `--exclude`.
 It takes a glob, and any files matching that glob will not be included.